AndyVN2000/task-flow/README.md

 Perfect to see how it fits with Spring Web & JPA
 - adamsiemion/springboot-with-spring_data-and-onion_architecture
   - Uses in-memory DB (Fongo) for simplicity
-  - Includes only one REST endpoint, ideal for quick learning <br>
+  - Includes only one REST endpoint, ideal for quick learning
     Focuses on core principles: domain → application → infrastructure layers

 ### Many-To-Many

-Handling many-to-many relationships using JPA: https://www.baeldung.com/jpa-many-to-many
+Handling many-to-many relationships using JPA: [baeldung tutorial on JPA ManyToMany](https://www.baeldung.com/jpa-many-to-many)

 ### Many-To-One

-Handling many-to-one relationships using JPA: https://www.bezkoder.com/jpa-manytoone/
+Handling many-to-one relationships using JPA: [baeldung tutorial on JPA ManyToOne](https://www.bezkoder.com/jpa-manytoone/)

 It is typically preferable to use the `@ManyToOne` annotation rather than `@OneToMany`.
-The reasons are as follows: <br>
+The reasons are as follows:
-With `@OneToMany`, we need to declare a collection (Comments) inside parent class (Tutorial), we cannot limit the size of that collection, for example, in case of pagination. <br>
+With `@OneToMany`, we need to declare a collection (Comments) inside parent class (Tutorial), we cannot limit the size of that collection, for example, in case of pagination.
 With `@ManyToOne`, you can modify the Repository:

 - to work with Pagination